 Take one ball of dough and generously flour it and your hands.
 Start by pressing down on the dough and gently pressing this dough out evenly keeping the cylinder shape.
 Continue this until the dough is about 6 inches in diameter.
 Just be careful not to knock all the gas bubbles out.
 We like bubbles.

 Now take a lubricated peel, flour, semolina will do the trick and gently place your dough on top.
 Your pizza is ready for topping.

-PS If you don’t have time to make your dough and you want it long and slow fermented, try ordering some from us .
-Yoga Dough Co.
+PS If you don’t have time to make your dough and you want it long and slow fermented, Buy pizza dough online from us.